-obstacles come from the opposing team or Action cards;
+• obstacles come from the opposing team or Action cards;

 • the mysteries to be solved are presented as questions or learning activities to be completed.
-These activities allow players to develop knowledge, simple or complex, and to modify behaviours or attitudes.
+These activities allow players to develop knowledge, simple or complex, and to modify behaviours or attitudes: True of False, Yes or No questions, Multiple choice questions (2, 3 or 4 choices), Fill in the blank questions (2,3 parts), Logical ordering questions, Short-answer open-ended questions, Role-playing questions, and model type questions.
 All these activities include a correction and feedback mechanisms in real-time;